Suchacoolguy/suchacoolguy.github.io/index.md

 layout: home
 ---
-Not all heroes wear capes.
+Not all heroes wear capes.\n
 some just dress up like a homeless, searching for where the bug is coming from.